WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Girder Modeling/Defining a Girder.md

 See @ref tg_time_dependent_material_models in the @ref technical_guide for more information about the time-dependent concrete material models.

+### Defining Slab Offset ###
+The erection elevation of segments are defined by the profile grade, slab offset, and elevation adjustments at temporary supports.
+Slab offset can be a single value for the entire bridge, a unique value for each bearing line, or a unique value at the end of each segment.
+When the unique value for each segment option is selected, enter the slab offset at the start and end of this segment.

 Defining Closure Joints
 -------------------------